Conserve It Terms and Conditions

 3. PRICES AND PAYMENT

 3.1.
 The prices for the Goods ordered are the prices displayed on the Conserve It published pricelists, Conserve It Quotations and Sales Order Confirmation or Conserve It Online Store at the time of ordering (Prices).
 Unless specifically stated, the Prices are exclusive of goods and services tax and any shipping and handling costs.
+All quotations provided by Conserve It are valid for 30 days only from the date quotation is provided unless explicitly agreed and approved by Conserve It in writing.

 3.2.
 Payment of the Prices must be made upfront at the time of placing the order.
 All payments must be made via the online payment gateway (preferable) or via internet banking OR DIRECT CREDIT into the nominated Conserve It Bank account.
 All fees and bank charges incurred in payment of Conserve It invoices are the responsibility of the buyer.